 I had tickets to see a concert that night so I saved my chocolate truffle.
 After having a smoke that afternoon, we checked out the Denver Art Museum and had dinner.
 Before the main event, Savoy, we had half a truffle each just to be safe and we smoked a little bit.
 The guy at the dispensary assured us that we would have a fantastic time with that combo.
 After about 45 minutes, we felt nothing so we downed the rest of the truffle on the way to venue.
 Huge mistake.

 We got to the concert pretty early so we were just hanging out by the bar when I started to feel.. different.
 I had done acid before so I felt a sense of deja vu.
-Maybe it was the dark concert hall or the fact that I was too fucking high but I started to see trails of light when I looked around the room.
+Maybe it was the dark concert hall or the fact that I was already too high, but I started to see trails of light when I looked around the room.
 I started to get kind of freaked out by the intense sensation and the fact that any minute now the concert was going to start and everything was about to get a lot brighter and louder.
 So we went upstairs and sat on some bleachers at the very back of the venue.
 I don’t know how long we were there, but I know we didn’t speak for a good chunk of that time.
 I was under the impression the band had already started playing just because the stage lights and the warm-up DJ were tripping me out.
 The realization that the concert had yet to get underway and I was so high terrified me, so I had to get out of there.

 We walked outside and it really dawned on me how early it was because there were still people lined up waiting to get inside.
 On the walk home, I started to forget who I was and why I was in Denver.
 I had to reassure myself of what was going on by repeating my name over and over and telling myself that I was just visiting.
 I know, it’s like a tragic Postal Service song without the music.
 By the time we got back to the apartment I was staying at, I was practically catatonic.
 I ended up throwing up all over the carpet because I didn’t make it to the bathroom.